lasialan/sudoku-generator/README.md

-sodoku-generator
+Sodoku Generator
 ================

-Digging Holes for generate different Sodokus
+Digging Holes for generate different Sudokus with many levels of difficulty